bmurmann/EE628/3_Tools/win.md

 cd /foss/designs
 ```

-10\.
+11\.
 Create a subdirectory for your layout work.
 ```
 mkdir layout
 cd layout
 ```

-11\.
-To start KLayout with the proper technology setup, set the KLAYOUT_HOME environment variable, then launch using the -e option (edit mode).
-The environment variable must be set each time the container is started (this will be fixed in a future release, which will automatically set the proper environment variable for KLayout).
+Start KLayout using the -e option (edit mode).
 Save your layouts as oas files (not gds).
 ```
-export KLAYOUT_HOME=/foss/designs/.klayout
 klayout -e &
 ```